 Nothing bugs me more about people not strength or power training because of the fear of injury.
 It’s completely ridiculous.
 To quote an excellent strength and conditioning coach and researcher Bret Contreras:

 “If you think lifting weights is dangerous, try being weak, being weak is dangerous”.

 He is exactly right.
 Of course precautions need to be taken and the exercise program needs to be scaled to a level that suits the individual.
 This is true for anything.
 Furthermore, improving strength levels in the appropriate movements and muscles is an excellent way to rehab old nagging injuries, and prevent injuries popping up in the future.
 Research is very clear on strength training aiding in injury prevention.

 - Don’t train for strength & power, allow yourself to become gradually weaker and slower over time, decreasing your enjoyment from golf, and quality of general physical function.
 The brutal reality is that tasks like walking, siting up from a chair, and stair climbing become obstacles.
 Never mind enjoying golf.

 - Take ownership of your strength & power training, take wherever you are now as your starting point, and embark on a plan for improvement…..which can be improved significantly, regardless of your current fitness level or age!

 Hopefully the information provided in this article has enabled you to realise the critical importance of training to keep your muscles and nervous system strong and fast.
-It’s one of the best investments of your time and energy for keeping your club head speed, and general physical function high for as long as possible.
+It’s one of the best investments of your time and energy for preventing a decrease in club head speed, and general physical function high for as long as possible.

-If you liked what you read and are interested in a golf specific physical training program, specifically designed to add club head speed, mobility, strength, power, and balance you might like the: Fit For Golf App
+If you liked what you read and are interested in a golf specific physical training program, specifically designed to add club head speed (and prevent the decrease in club head speed), mobility, strength, power, and balance you might like the: Fit For Golf App

 For more info e-mail firstname.lastname@example.org